-Planning for a Dynamic Writing Workshop:
+Planning for and Implementing a Dynamic Writing Workshop:

 This is a free Writing Workshop plan for your classroom created by The Curriculum Corner.